 FreshBooks – Cloud-based business accounting for the non-accountant.
 Couldn’t live without it.
 Recurring invoices, WooCommerce integration, auto-billing of credit cards, subscription services.

-Desktopserver – By the team at SeverPress.
-An easy -to-use development environment which serves as the starting point for all websites developed by Cap Web Solutions.
-This dev environment permits easy migration of the finished website directyl from my Windows environment to the WordPress hosting server.
+LocalWP – One of the top local WordPress development tools available.
+We use it on both Windows and Linux environments, but it is also available for macOS.
+An easy-to-use development environment that serves as the starting point for all websites developed by Cap Web Solutions.
+This dev environment permits easy migration of the finished website directly from the Windows environment to the WordPress hosting server.

 Canva Logo Creator is a new resource to my collection.
 I have long used Canva for creating all the graphics I use on client websites and my own sites.
 With Logo Creator I am not limited by my graphic design experience; I can create pretty unique branding options for client websites.